unChaz/sci-fi-5e/docs/rules/introduction.md

 <br><br>

 ### Built-in Tekcasting
 It is possible for one to cast tek skills without a conventional tekcaster.
-Synthetic sleeves can have built in tekcasters, however the requirement for a gem as a power source still stands.
+Synthetic Skins can have built in tekcasters, however the requirement for a gem as a power source still stands.
 Humans can also be fitted with a bionic arm that has a built in tekcaster.